What do you need to know?

 Most of us probably prefer not talking about STDs, but it is something that everyone needs the correct information about in order to be protected.
 While some STDs are more serious than others, no one wants to have one.
 This is why protection is key to prevention.
 What do you need to know about STDs to be safe?
 How do you know if you have one?
 How do you treat one?

-Syphilis is also a bacterial infection that presents with a small, painless sore (chancre) on the area of your body where the infection was transmitted, such as your genitals, rectum, tongue or lips.
-Typically, only one chancre appears some time between 10 days and 3 months after exposure and it usually heals without any treatment.
-Unfortunately, the underlying disease remains and other symptoms can appear 3 – 6 weeks after the chancre appears.
-Symptoms include rash marked by red or reddish-brown, penny-sized sores over any area of your body, fever, enlarged lymph nodes, fatigue, vague feeling of discomfort and soreness/aching.
-These symptoms will disappear on their own without any treatment within a few weeks or may reappear intermittently over the following year.
+Syphilis is also a bacterial infection that presents with a small, painless sore (chancre) on the area of your body where the disease was transmitted, such as your genitals, rectum, tongue, or lips.
+Typically, only one chancre appears between 10 days and three months after exposure.
+It usually heals without any treatment.
+Unfortunately, the underlying disease remains, and other symptoms can occur 3 – 6 weeks after the chancre appears.
+Symptoms include rash marked by red or reddish-brown, penny-sized sores over any area of your body, fever, enlarged lymph nodes, fatigue, vague feeling of discomfort, and soreness/aching.
+These symptoms will disappear without any treatment within a few weeks or may reappear intermittently over the following year.
 This stage is known as secondary syphilis.
-After this stage, it is common to go through a period in which no symptoms are present and is called latent syphilis.
-For some people, their syphilis stays in stage.
+After this stage, it is common to go through a period in which no symptoms are present, called latent syphilis.
+For some people, their syphilis stays in this stage.
 For others, it progresses to tertiary syphilis.
 Tertiary syphilis is often the result of people not receiving treatment during the other stages.
-Symptoms include lack of coordination, numbness, paralysis, blindness, dementia and, eventually, death.
+Symptoms include lack of coordination, numbness, paralysis, blindness, dementia, and death.